 1985-1990 - University Full Scholarships, Harbin Medical University

-1993 - Master's degree in Nutrition & Food Science, Harbin Medical University - China
+1993 - Master's degree in Nutrition.
+Harbin Medical University - China

 Shi YC*, Loh K, Bensellam M, Lee K, Zhai L, Lau J, Cantley J, Luzuriaga J, Laybutt DR, Herzog H. Pancreatic PYY is critical in the control of insulin secretion and glucose homeostasis in female mice.
 Endocrinology 2015 Sep;156(9):3122-3136 (Selected as cover image on the September issue; *As corresponding author)

 Loh K, Herzog H* & Shi YC*.
 Regulation of Energy Homeostasis by the NPY system (Feature Review).
-Trends in Endocrinology and Metabolism 2015 March; 26(3), 125-35 (*As corresponding author)
+Trends in Endocrinology and Metabolism 2015 March; 26(3), 125-35 (*Corresponding author)

 Baldock P, Lin S, Zhang L, Karl T, Shi YC, Driessler F, Zengin A, Hörmer B, Lee N, Wong I, Lin E, Enriquez R, Stehrer B, During M, Yulyaningsih E, Zolotukhin S, Ruohonen S, Savontaus E, Sainsbury A, Herzog H. Neuropeptide Y attenuates stress-induced bone loss through suppression of noradrenaline circuits.
 J Bone Miner Res.
 2014 Febuary 18